JohnPflug/autoshow/assets/README.md

-This repo demos an autoshow effect for elements on a webpage using the animation feature.
+This repo demos autoshow and blur effects for elements on a webpage using the animation feature.
 To see the effect, Go Live (run in-browser).

-Note: view() has limited availability.
+Notes: view() has limited availability.
 Use Chrome, Edge, or Opera.
 Safari and Firefox will not work.
+The filter property is not supported in Safari.